kubernetes/enhancements/keps/sig-scheduling/3990-pod-topology-spread-fallback-mode/README.md

 `triggerTimeBasedQueueingHints` is triggered periodically, **but not very often**.
 Probably once 30 sec is enough.
 This is because:
 - Triggering `triggerTimeBasedQueueingHints` very often could impact the scheduling throughput because of the queue's lock.
-- Even if pods were requeued exactly after `ScaleupTimeout` passed, either way, those pods might have to wait for the backoff time to be completed, and for other pods in activeQ to be handled.
+- Even if pods were requeued exactly after `NodeProvisioningTimeout` passed, either way, those pods might have to wait for the backoff time to be completed, and for other pods in activeQ to be handled.

-For this reason, as you see in the above `ScaleupTimeout` comment, we would **not** guarantee that `ScaleupTimeout` means the pods are going to be retried exactly after the timeout period.
+For this reason, as you see in the above `NodeProvisioningTimeout` comment, we would **not** guarantee that `NodeProvisioningTimeout` means the pods are going to be retried exactly after the timeout period.

-As a summary, the `ScaleupTimeout` config will work like this:
+As a summary, the `NodeProvisioningTimeout` config will work like this:
-1. Pod with `ScaleUpFailed` in `FallbackCriteria` is rejected by the PodTopologySpread plugin.
+1. Pod with `NodeProvisioningFailed` in `FallbackCriteria` is rejected by the PodTopologySpread plugin.
 2. There's no cluster event that the PodTopologySpread plugin requeues the pod with.
 3. The cluster autoscaler somehow doesn't react to this pod.
 Maybe it's down.
 4. The scheduling queue triggers `triggerTimeBasedQueueingHints` periodically, and `triggerTimeBasedQueueingHints` invokes the PodTopologySpread plugin's QHint for `Resource: Type` event.
-5. `ScaleupTimeout` is reached: the PodTopologySpread plugin's QHint for `Resource: Type` event returns `Queue` by comparing the pod's last scheduling time and `ScaleupTimeout`.
+5. `NodeProvisioningTimeout` is reached: the PodTopologySpread plugin's QHint for `Resource: Type` event returns `Queue` by comparing the pod's last scheduling time and `NodeProvisioningTimeout`.
-6. The pod is retried, and the PodTopologySpread plugin regards TopologySpreadConstraint with `ScaleUpFailed` in `FallbackCriteria` as `ScheduleAnyway`. (fallback is triggered)
+6. The pod is retried, and the PodTopologySpread plugin regards TopologySpreadConstraint with `NodeProvisioningFailed` in `FallbackCriteria` as `ScheduleAnyway`. (fallback is triggered)

-#### How we implement `TriggeredScaleUp` in the cluster autoscaler
+#### How we implement `NodeProvisioningInProgress` in the cluster autoscaler

-Basically, we just put `TriggeredScaleUp: false` for Pods in [status.ScaleUpStatus.PodsRemainUnschedulable](https://github.com/kubernetes/autoscaler/blob/109998dbf30e6a6ef84fc37ebaccca23d7dee2f3/cluster-autoscaler/processors/status/scale_up_status_processor.go#L37) every [reconciliation (RunOnce)](https://github.com/kubernetes/autoscaler/blob/109998dbf30e6a6ef84fc37ebaccca23d7dee2f3/cluster-autoscaler/core/static_autoscaler.go#L296).
+Basically, we just put `NodeProvisioningInProgress: false` for Pods in [status.ScaleUpStatus.PodsRemainUnschedulable](https://github.com/kubernetes/autoscaler/blob/109998dbf30e6a6ef84fc37ebaccca23d7dee2f3/cluster-autoscaler/processors/status/scale_up_status_processor.go#L37) every [reconciliation (RunOnce)](https://github.com/kubernetes/autoscaler/blob/109998dbf30e6a6ef84fc37ebaccca23d7dee2f3/cluster-autoscaler/core/static_autoscaler.go#L296).

 This `status.ScaleUpStatus.PodsRemainUnschedulable` contains Pods that the cluster autoscaler [simulates](https://github.com/kubernetes/autoscaler/blob/109998dbf30e6a6ef84fc37ebaccca23d7dee2f3/cluster-autoscaler/core/scaleup/orchestrator/orchestrator.go#L536) the scheduling process for and determines that Pods wouldn't be schedulable in any node group.

 So, for a simple example,
-if a Pod has 64 cpu request, but no node group can satisfy 64 cpu requirement, the Pod would be in `status.ScaleUpStatus.PodsRemainUnschedulable`; get `TriggeredScaleUp: false`.
+if a Pod has 64 cpu request, but no node group can satisfy 64 cpu requirement, the Pod would be in `status.ScaleUpStatus.PodsRemainUnschedulable`; get `NodeProvisioningInProgress: false`.

 A complicated scenario could also be covered by this way;
 supposing a Pod has 64 cpu request and only a node group can satisfy 64 cpu requirement,